 Tips to help reduce discomfort and prevent infection while breastfeeding:

-- rub a small amount of breast milk into your nipples after breastfeeding, and allow to air dry
+- Rub a small amount of breast milk into your nipples after breastfeeding and let it dry in the air.

 Proper hand washing is one of the best ways to stop illness from spreading.
 Hand washing stops the spread of colds, flu and stomach problems.
 Even though it seems simple, hand washing is often overlooked or not done right.

 When to wash your hands

 - after contact with blood or other body fluids (vomit, mucus, saliva)

 - before, during, and after you handle food